javierbrea/personal-website/content/blog/pnpm-nx-monorepo-02/index.md

 ## Conclusion

 In this post we have seen how to create a monorepo using [Pnpm](https://pnpm.io/) and [Nx](https://nx.dev/).
-Let's see the __list of requirements__ that we set in in the [previous chapter of this series of posts](/blog/pnpm-nx-monorepo-01/) in order to check wheter it meets all of them or not:
+Let's see the __list of requirements__ that we set in in the [previous chapter of this series of posts](/blog/pnpm-nx-monorepo-01/) in order to check whether it meets all of them or not:

 * __Configuration for linking dependencies locally__ - ✅  _It host many packages linked locally.
 The local references between packages are changed automatically to pinned versions when they are published._
 * __Dependencies analysis__ - ✅ _It is able to detect dependencies between projects, and even provides a graph._